-As a condition of employment, all employees must abide by the above policy statement, and any employee who is convicted of any drug violation in the workplace must inform either the Executive Assistant to the President for Human Resources or the Senior Human Resources Officer within five (5) days of the conviction.
+As a condition of employment, all employees must abide by the above policy statement.
+Any employee who is convicted of any drug violation in the workplace must inform the Associate Vice President for Human Resources within five (5) days of the conviction.
 The College is required to notify the proper federal agency of this conviction within ten (10) days of receiving a notice of conviction from the employee.

 This policy statement does not alter any rights of employees which exist under applicable collective bargaining agreements.

 Community College of Philadelphia is dedicated to providing a quality comprehensive educational program designed to meet and balance the diverse and changing educational, social, economic, and cultural needs of the community while providing a safe and healthful environment.
 The College is committed not only to learning and to the advancement of knowledge but also to the education of ethically sensitive and responsible persons.
 The College seeks to achieve these goals through a sound educational program and through rules and regulations governing student life that encourage responsibility and respect for the rights and viewpoints of others.

 Therefore, the use, sale, distribution, possession of alcohol or any drug, including prescription medication used in an unauthorized manner, is strictly prohibited and may result in disciplinary action up to, and including, expulsion.